Davidesettecasi/MusicDSL/README.md

 ## 1. Introduction
 **MusicDSL** is a domain-specific programming language designed to model, manipulate, and generate musical structures through symbolic logic.
 The project aims to provide a programmatic abstraction of music theory, treating composition not just as a creative process, but as a series of algebraic transformations on temporal sequences.

-### 1.1 Project Goals
+### 1.1 Core Philosophy and Goals
-- **Musical Abstraction**: Providing an intuitive syntax for defining notes, durations, and accidentals.
+The primary objective of MusicDSL is to bridge the gap between formal logic and artistic expression.
+By providing an intuitive syntax for notes, durations, and accidentals, the language allows for deep **musical abstraction**.

-- **Temporal Manipulation**: Implementing an engine capable of correctly managing the concatenation and overlapping of events, ensuring timing integrity even in the presence of rests (silences).
-- **Algorithmic Flexibility**: Supporting procedures and variables to enable generative composition (e.g., automatic scale calculation or accompaniment generation).
+At its core, the system features a robust temporal engine designed to manage the complexities of time.
+It ensures perfect timing integrity by correctly handling the concatenation and overlapping of events, while treating silence (rests) as first-class citizens within the musical timeline.
+Furthermore, the integration of variables and procedural logic introduces **algorithmic flexibility**, empowering users to create generative compositions—such as automated scale generation or dynamic accompaniments—that would be difficult to achieve in traditional notation software.

 ### 1.2 Execution Pipeline: From Text to Music
 The execution of a program written in **MusicDSL** follows a three-stage process managed entirely within a Python environment: